-The purpose is updating the Environmental Adequacy and Management Program ("Programa de Adecuación y Manejo Ambiental - PAMA") for the ONP and will involve identifying and characterizing the different alternatives, impact assessment, preliminary management measures, comparing, selection and justification of management alternatives; contingency plan, etc.; the estimated referential amount is S/3,641 thousand (equivalent to US\$1,078 thousand) and US\$1,040 thousand.
-In December 2018, a call was made for the award process for competence of the Service for Updating PAMA of the ONP; however, the process was declared void, while the General Directorate of Environmental Affairs (DGAAH) of the Ministry of Energy and Mines (MINEN) under record No. 171-2019-MEM-DGAAH/DEAH sent to PETROPERÚ the recommendations of the Environmental
+The purpose is updating the Environmental Adequacy and Management Program ("Programa de Adecuación y Manejo Ambiental - PAMA") for the ONP and will involve identifying and impacting assessment, preliminary management measures, comparing, selection and justification of management alternatives; contingency plan, etc.; the estimated referential amount in 2018 was S/3,641 thousand (equivalent to US\$1,078 thousand) and US\$1,040 thousand.
+In December 2018, a call was made for the award process for competence of the Service for Updating PAMA of the ONP; however, the process was declared void.